Monsignor Bonner and Archbishop Prendergast High School: History

-Campus history

-The land in which Monsignor Bonner and Archbishop Prendergast High School is located was originally owned by Christopher Fallon.
-In 1850, Fallon built a mansion on the site.
-In 1882, the mansion was bought by Colonel Anthony Drexel.
-The mansion was situated on what was then called the hill of Drexel and the area eventually became known as Drexel Hill.
-The mansion burned to the ground in 1908 with only the gatehouse remaining.
+The land in which Monsignor Bonner and Archbishop Prendergast High School is located was originally owned by Christopher Fallon, who built a mansion on the site in 1850.
+In 1882, the mansion was bought by Colonel Anthony J. Drexel.
+The mansion was situated on what was then called the "hill of Drexel", which led to the area becoming known as Drexel Hill.
+In 1908, the mansion burned to the ground with only the gatehouse, which had served as servants' quarters, remaining.